Xpost2000/simple-input-overlay/README.md

 - Xbox Series
 - Dualsense

-**Although it is capable of supporting whatever controllers SDL2 supports.** Any controller that does not have a preset will default to using the Xbox controller assets.

-It (currently working on building the preset assets...)will also offer keyboard presets for the following scale layouts:
+It also offers keyboard presets for the following scale layouts:
 - Alphanumeric
 - Tenkeyless
 - Fullsize

 The assets used to produced the overlay graphic are based off of https://thoseawesomeguys.com/prompts/

+**Although it is capable of supporting whatever controllers SDL2 supports.** Any controller that does not have a preset will default to using the Xbox controller assets.

 *This program is only designed for Windows currently, even though it uses SDL2 due to the way the interaction is designed!*